Friday the 13th (1980 film): Distribution

 A bidding war over distribution rights to the film ensued in 1980 between Paramount Pictures, Warner Bros., and United Artists.
 Paramount executive Frank Mancuso, Sr. recalled: "The minute we saw Friday the 13th, we knew we had a hit."
-Paramount ultimately purchased domestic distribution rights for Friday the 13th for $1.5 million.
-Based on the success of recently released horror films (such as Halloween) and the low budget of the film, the studio deemed it a "low-risk" release in terms of profitability.
+Paramount ultimately purchased domestic distribution rights for Friday the 13th for $1.5 million, while Warner Bros. secured distribution rights to the film in international markets.

+Based on the success of recently released horror films (such as Halloween) and the low budget of the film, Paramount deemed it a "low-risk" release in terms of profitability.
 It was the first independent slasher film to be acquired by a major motion picture studio.
 Paramount spent approximately $500,000 in advertisements for the film, and then an additional $500,000 when the film began performing well at the box office.